return42/sphkerneldoc/linux_src_doc/drivers/firmware/efi/vars_c.rst

 If \ ``head``\  is not NULL a lookup is performed to determine whether the entry is already on the list.

-Returns 0 on success, -EEXIST if a lookup is performed and the entry already exists on the list, or a converted EFI status code if
-\ :c:func:`set_variable`\  fails.
+Returns 0 on success, -EINTR if we can't grab the semaphore, -EEXIST if a lookup is performed and the entry already exists on the list, or a converted EFI status code if \ :c:func:`set_variable`\  fails.

 .. _`efivar_entry_set_safe`: